 Cons: Not everyone has a fine mesh sieve hanging out in a cupboard.
-Also, if your pre-ground coffee is too fine, it may escape through the sieve and end up in the bottom of your cup.
+Also, if your pre-ground coffee is too fine, it may escape through the sieve and end up at the bottom of your cup.
 If you grind your own though, you can set your grinder on a coarser setting to ensure the grinds don’t sneak through the sieve.
 That will help prevent a muddy cup of coffee.

 For those who don’t want to try any of these options, consider brewing cowboy coffee.
 All you need is coffee, water, and a kettle to boil it.
 Heat the water, add the right amount of coffee, and bring it to a rolling boil.
 After it boils for three minutes, remove it from the heat and let it settle for a couple minutes.
 Then, pour a cup of cold water down the spout.
 This will settle the grinds to the bottom after a minute and then your coffee will be ready to pour.

 Pros: This is another easy way to brew that I plan on trying next time I’m in a bind.

 Cons: Although I’m sold on the theory, I will wait to see how well the grinds settle before I fully endorse this method.
 I’m not a fan of drinking grinds and avoid it at all costs.
 I’m pretty sure I speak for the masses on this one.

 Verdict: I think it would be worth a try!

 If you want to try the cowboy method too, check out this video first: